Captain Marvel: The MCU and its female superheroes

 Ok girl, you absolutely slayed it, just like we knew you would.
 Brie Larson’s Captain Marvel killed it at the box office and in our hearts.
 So with Avengers: End Game being the top topic on our lips right now, we think it’s high time for more femmes fronting Marvel movies.

 Our all-time fave Netflix show, hard-drinking detective Jessica Jones, won’t return to screens anytime soon.
 A proposed Marvel all-female superhero movie is apparently in discussion – but not anywhere near production.
 We’re still waiting for Scarlett Johannson’s Black Widow and Sophie Turner’s Dark Phoenix to drop, so we may as well look at the coolest female heroes of the MCU.

-Here at Film Daily, we’re big believers that Ms. Jones is easily one of the finest female superheroes of all time.
-But here’s a ranking of ten more powerful Marvel women we’ve enjoyed watching on the big and small screen so far.
+Here’s our ranking of ten powerful Marvel women we’ve enjoyed watching on the big and small screens so far.

 Lady Sif: Thor (2011)

 Jaimie Alexander’s Asgardian warrior was missing from Thor: Ragnarok (probably for the best considering how kill-happy Cate Blanchett’s Hela was), but she quickly became a fan favorite in Thor and Thor: The Dark World.
 Lady Sif is cool & regal when she’s kicking it with her Asgard buds, but she’s utterly savage when it comes to protecting her world.